BOARD OF DIRECTORS

 Rev. Nader Hanna

-Nader was born and reared in Egypt, a Muslim Arabic-speaking country.
+Rev. Nader Hanna was born and reared in Egypt, a Muslim Arabic-speaking country.
 He is currently serving as a vicar at Faith Lutheran Church (LCMS) in Huntington Beach, CA, and will be fully certified with the Missouri Synod in the very near future.

 In that capacity he will continue his work as an evangelist and itinerant preacher, working closely with local churches, teaching them more about Islam, and training them on how to reach Muslims in their communities, with the message of God’s love and salvation in Christ Jesus.